Nebuchadnezzar II Cuneiform Cylinder (605-562 B.C.E.)

 Inscriptions

 Incised, in cuneiform [translation]: "I, Nebuchadnezzar, king of Babylon, keeper (of the temples) of Esagila and Ezida, son of Nabopolassar, king of Babylon, have built anew Ebabbara, the temple of Shamash in Sippar, for Shamash, the lord, the lengthener of my days.
 O Shamash, great lord, look upon my deeds with friendly favor!
-Life till distant days, abundance of descendants, security of throne, long life for my dynasty give me as gift!
+Life till distant days, abundance of descendants, security of throne, long life for my dynasty give me as gifts!
 The lifting of my hands (my prayer) accept in good faith!
 At your exalted command, which is unchangeable, may my action, the work of my hands, last eternally!
 May my descendants revel in kingly might, may they be secure in the land!
 Wherever my hand is lifted to you (wherever I pray to you), Lord Shamash, pave my roads for the destruction of my enemies.
 You are Shamash!
 Your grim weapons, which are not to be withstood, may they be at my side for the overthrow of my enemies!
-Just as the bricks of Ebabbara and laid down (firmly) for eternity, so may my years be long into eternity!"
+Just as the bricks of Ebabbara are laid down (firmly) for eternity, so may my years be long into eternity!"

 Course History